-- 1. Esthetic students must wear black scrub bottoms and black tops - 2.
-Clothing must be professional, clean, and free of stains and tears

-- 3. Shoes should be solid black, including top and sole, closed-toe, professional, nurses clog shoe - 4.
-Name tags must be worn at all times (\$15.00 replacement fee for lost name tags). - 5.
+- 1. Esthetic students must wear black scrub bottoms and the scrub top provided by the school, a black undershirt is allowed. - 2.
+Clothing must be professional, clean, and free of stains and tears. - 3.
+Non-athletic black professional sneakers with black laces.
+No logo's or emblems on the side or top part of the sneaker. - 4.
+Name tags must be worn at all times. (\$15.00 replacement fee for lost name tags, or \$2.00 daily rental name tag) - 5.
 Hair must be clean and styled prior to arriving at school.
-Low ponytail or low bun only if hair is longer than chin length - 6.
-Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques - 7.
-Paul Mitchell or non-branded track jackets are allowed - 8.
-Sport length nails only, no acrylic nails permitted - 9.
+Low ponytail or low bun only if hair is longer than chin length, using a pony tail elastic or pulled back neatly with a fashionable clip. - 6.
+Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 7.
+Only Paul Mitchell or non-branded track jackets are allowed. - 8.
+Fingertip length nails only, no acrylic nails permitted, clear, french, nude or light pink polish allowed. - 9.
 The following is a list of unacceptable dress: - a.
-Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals, or backless ballet slippers - b.
-Tank tops, sleeveless tops, backless shirts, cold shoulder, or boat neck shirts - c.
-Sweatpants and sweatshirts; nylon, fleece or terry cloth material - d.
-Printed T-shirts - e.
-Overalls, gym wear, spandex or biking shorts - f.
-Summer shorts - g.
-Midriffs and revealing necklines - h.
-Color stripes or patterns, floral prints on clothing or shoes - i.
-Shoes or slippers made of mesh or any see through material - j.
-No hats, scarves, head wraps that cover the entire head are not allowed - k.
-Sunglasses are not allowed - I. No long nails, no colored polish allowed - 10.
-Students who fail to comply with the professional dress code will be asked to get into appropriate attire.
+Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals, or backless ballet slippers